SiaFoundation/siad/modules/feemanager/README.md

 The watchdog subsystem handles tracking the transactions created for Fees and marking them as paid once the transactions are confirmed.
 The watchdog will continue to rebroadcast the transaction until the transaction is confirmed.
-If then transaction is not confirmed within an acceptable time period, the watchdog will assume the transaction will not be successful and drop it and marked the fees as not having a transaction created.
+If the transaction is not confirmed within an acceptable time period, the watchdog will assume the transaction will not be successful and drop it and mark the fees as not having a transaction created.
 Once a transaction is confirmed the watchdog updates the fees' `PaymentComplete` flag.

 **Inbound Complexities**